khulnasoft-lab/design.khulnasoft.com/contents/patterns/navigation.md

 Proposing new top-level menu items follows the [process outlined in the handbook](https://about.gitlab.com/handbook/engineering/ux/navigation/).
 New additions are very deliberate and are made to optimize user workflows.
 Proposals should include data that supports it as key/foundational functionality within our DevOps platform.

-We do not add new top-level menu items in order to:

-- Improve discoverability of new features.
-Instead, look for other opportunities to highlight the functionality throughout the product.
-- Optimize for the potential future.
-We should be forward thinking without over optimizing.
-As features are developed and added, we can look into what changes may need to occur to support a growing feature.

 #### Messaging changes to users

 Continuously improving the navigation ensures the best possible user experience.
 To minimize disruption and properly introduce users to changes, follow these guidelines.